Optical Simulation SDK

 The World Coordinate System

-The world coordinate system is stored in tdo.WORLD object.
+The world coordinate system is stored in tdo.GLOBAL object.
 You can use it as a coordinate system.

 Change lcs and rcs